Pandora-Gilboa-Local-School/Auto-Slides/readme.md

    - Click on **AutoSlides** and select **Configure**.
 Follow the on-screen instructions to set up your webapp for the first time.
    - If you have linked charts, additional instructions will be provided on the configure page.

+3. **Rename code.js -> code.gs**:
+   - When using visual studio code it is helpful to name the script code.js for the formatting, however, once moved into google app script, name it code.gs.
+   - If you are using the link [here](https://docs.google.com/presentation/d/ you will not have to do this.

 ## Known Issues
 - **Publishing Link**: When hitting "Publish," the link provided may not be correct.
 You'll need to manually find the link on the deployment page for now.
 - **Stop Publishing**: The web apps will only update after they are manually refreshed.